pranay-ind/apple_Tweet_link_Generator/README.md

 Created with CodeSandbox

 ## About the project
-a micro web app called Tweet link generator This that helps users quickly generate a pre-filled Twitter share link using their custom message or quote.
+a micro web app called Tweet link generator  that helps users quickly generate a pre-filled Twitter share link using their custom message or quote.

 ## Steps to follow
 1. Fork this repo.